Module 1: Getting started with Windows PowerShell

 Windows PowerShell overview

-Find commands and getting help in Windows PowerShell
+Find commands and get help in Windows PowerShell

 Module 2: Windows PowerShell for local systems administration

 This module introduces you to the different types of cmdlets commonly used for system administration.
 While you can search for cmdlets each time you need to accomplish a task, it is more efficient to have at least a basic understanding of these cmdlets.
-This module also explains how to install and start using Windows PowerShell in Windows 10.
+This module also explains how to manage Windows 10 by using PowerShell.

 Active Directory Domain Services administration cmdlets